 Find out more about Georgia and Tumelo on our blog, here.

 Financial Health Fellows 2017

-In 2017, the Lab partnered with anti-poverty charity Toynbee Hall to support the best innovations for improving financial health.
-We selected 13 Fellows working on projects that could support financial wellbeing by offering access to fairly priced financial products that are easy to understand and control.
-Their ideas aim to positively disrupt the financial system and challenge the rules of the game in financial health.
+In 2017, the Lab partnered with anti-poverty charity Toynbee Hall on the Financial Health Fellowship, supporting the best innovations for improving financial health.
+We selected 10 Fellows working on projects that could support financial wellbeing by offering access to fairly priced financial products that take a holistic view of financial health.

 Elifinty – Maysam Rizvi